anaseto/gruid/README.md

 You can find there [annotated examples](examples/) and the [documentation](https://pkg.go.dev/github.com/anaseto/gruid).

-*Note: the module is already usable and the core functionality and APIs should be stable or close to it.
-It is expected that after a testing period to collect user feedback, a stable version will be released.*

 # Overview of packages

 The **gruid** package defines the Model and Driver interfaces and allows to